 Breaking the Climate Fear Taboo

 1. Break the taboo of talking about our own experiences.
-Pay attention to how you feel.
-Find opportunities to speak openly with colleagues and friends.
+Check in with how you feel.
+Find opportunities to speak openly with your people.

 2. Listen.
 Ask questions.
 Be curious.
-Investigate (with an open mind) what people are feeling and what feelings they ignore.
+Investigate (with an open mind) how people feel and the emotions we ignore.
 Design research with this in mind.

 3. Don’t take everything at ‘face value.’
-Remember that unconscious anxieties may surface in the form of resistance, anger, or a focus only on ‘results’ and ‘solutions.’
+Remember that unconscious anxieties may surface in the form of resistance, anger, or focus on ‘results’ and ‘solutions.’

 5. Acknowledge anxieties.
-Naming fears in our messaging can help dismantle paralyzing defense mechanisms.
+Naming fears can help dismantle paralyzing defense mechanisms.

 Finally, we need to recognize these are charged, complicated issues that bring up a lot of mixed feelings and thoughts for people.
 It is strongly encouraged to partner and collaborate with psychologically trained or oriented practitioners, communications consultants, and clinicians (who would love the opportunity to help) on our communications strategies, practices and research.
 We don’t have to do it alone.